An Guo: Charity

 After An Guo became extremely wealthy, he started helping the locals with preventing attacks and burglaries from Wokou (倭寇), by providing financial support to the military of the Ming dynasty, as well as sponsoring the construction of defensive walls.
 Also, he rebuilt and maintained a shrine by establishing a joint estate using some of his own land, and constructed a huge pleasure garden, which was later named Xi Lin (西林, West Garden), to provide work opportunities to those who were in poverty because of a severe famine.

 Personal life

 An Guo was born in 1481 in Wuxi, Jiangsu Province, China, whose father was a landlord.
-When An Guo's father passed away, he succeeded to half of his father's land, which was approximately 50 acres.
+When An Guo's father died, he succeeded to half of his father's land, which was approximately 50 acres.
 An Guo loved sweet olive so much, that he planted sweet olives for about 1 mile from his house.
 Therefore, his art name (hao in Mandarin, 號) is "Guì Puō" (桂坡), which means "sweet olives on a hillslope" in Chinese.
 An Guo's printing house is named, "Gui Puo House" (桂坡馆).
 At the peak of his powers, An Guo was estimated to own 1 million acres of land located in today's Wuxi, Shanghai, Changzhou, etc.